Do you provide free estimates?

 Insurance claim handling and estimating incurs a cost that is considered either:

 • A deposit if you are getting insurance repairs completed at LandCraft Marine (essentially, the claim handling service is free).

 • Or, a non-refundable claim handling fee if you are not getting repairs completed.

-Our insurance claim handling and estimating service incurs an upfront fee which is applied to the invoice balance as a deposit if repairs are completed by our company, or a non-refundable claim handling fee if repairs are not completed.
+Our insurance claim handling and estimating service incurs an upfront fee which is applied to the invoice balance as a deposit if repairs are completed by our company, or a non-refundable claim handling fee if repairs are not completed/authorized.
 For a non-refundable travel fee, an estimator can also travel to your residence, workplace or marina (within our service territory) to evaluate and estimate boat damage.
 An appointment is required in advance and availability is based on our current workload.
 We do not provide free insurance claim handling and estimating due to the administrative costs involved.

 Do you repair boat or jet ski motors, or offer marine mechanical services?

 No. Boat mechanical work is the only service we do not offer.

 Can I email or come to your office with pictures and discuss my boat repair concerns?